Mathman271/My-First-Web-Project/README.md

 ## Resume

 ## Contact Me
-I am best reached by email at adamouellet98@gmail.com
+I am best reached by email

+## Technologies Used
+My profile is built using a combination of technologies, including HTML5, CSS3 and JavaScript.

 ## Setup

 1. **Clone the repository:**
    ```bash